 Building on a central tenet of AFRICOBRA's philosophy, Beck's aesthetic vision is rooted in positive portrayals of Black family.
-Reveling in the mystery and mysticism of everyday life, Beck extends the definition of family through space and time, including humanity's kinship with nature and the metaphysical world.
+Reveling in the mystery and mysticism of everyday life, Beck extends the definition of family Sherman Beck, Immersed, 2022, Acrylic on canvas, 32 x 42 inches through space and time, including humanity's kinship with nature and the metaphysical world.